nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
 * **Private contact detail**: A contact detail that is not meant to be shared with others
+* **Store Manager**: A person who oversees the operation of a T-Sugar store, and is responsible for sales recording, inventory keeping and other management tasks of the store
+* **Employee**: A person who works at a T-Sugar store and is either a full-time worker or a part-time worker
+* **Address Book**: A list containing all the employees' details (name, phone number etc.)
+* **Employee Directory**: A section of GUI which tracks the Address Book
+* **Sales Book**: A list that stores sales data of the drinks
+* **Sales Tracker**: A section of GUI which tracks the Sales Book
+* **Ingredient Book**: A list that stores all available ingredients and their amounts
+* **Ingredient Tracker**: A section of GUI which tracks the Ingredient Book

 --------------------------------------------------------------------------------------------------------------------